Seagate Technology: Re-emerging as a public company (2002–2010)

 Luczo became the chairman of the board of directors of Seagate Technology on June 19, 2002.
 In 2003, he accepted an invitation from the New York Stock Exchange to join its Listed Companies Advisory Committee.

 In 2003, Seagate re-entered the HDD market for notebook computers and provided the 1-inch hard drives for the first iPods.
 This led to a trend of digital devices being created with progressively more and more memory, especially in cameras and music devices.
 In September 2004, The New York Times called Seagate "the nation's top maker of hard drives used to store data in computers", following the company forecasting its quarterly revenue above Wall Street estimates.

 In 2004, the company separated the roles of chairman and CEO.
 Luczo resigned as the Seagate CEO on July 3, but retained his position as chairman of the board of directors.
 Bill Watkins became CEO.

 At the beginning of 2006, Forbes magazine named Seagate its Company of the Year as the best managed company in the United States.
 Forbes wrote that, "Seagate is riding the world's gadget boom.
 Its 1-inch drives are the archives for cameras and MP3 players."
 It also credited Seagate as being the company that "sparked the personal computer revolution 25 years ago with the first 5.25-inch hard drive for the PC".

 In April 2006, Seagate announced the first professional Direct-To-Disc digital cinema professional video camera aimed at the independent filmmaking market.
 This technology used Seagate's HDDs.

 In 2007, Seagate created the hybrid drive concept.

+In 2007, Seagate announced the "phase out" of parallel ATA hard disk drives by early 2008.

 In April 2008, Seagate was the first to ship one billion HDDs.
 According to CNET, it took 17 years to ship the first 100 million and 15 years to ship the next 900 million.
 In 2009, Bill Watkins was released from employment as CEO.

+On August 27, 2008, Seagate's stock listing was transferred to the NASDAQ Global Select Market (NASDAQ-GS large cap), trading under the same ticker symbol, STX.